 Will make Delhi pollution-free in next five years: Kejriwal

-"But if re-elected, I will make Delhi pollution-free in the next five years," Kejriwal said.
+"But if re-elected, I will make Delhi pollution-free in the next five years," he said.
 "We took a number of steps.
 The first step was providing 24-hour electricity which reduced the use of generators and reduced pollution caused by them...
-We also held tree plantation drives that helped in increasing tree cover," he said.
+We also held tree plantation drives that helped in increasing tree cover," the CM said.

+Thirdly, the central govt has constructed the East-West Peripheral Highway on the outskirts of Delhi, which has reduced the number of trucks and goods carriers bypassing Delhi at nights.
+This has led to reduced pollution levels in the city.
+"But in the next five years a lot more needs to be done," he added.

-"After the election is over and the (same) government comes to power again, we will do it (make bus rides free) for students also," Kejriwal said.
-Other promises made by him included providing drinking water straight from taps and preventing sealing drives when the AAP wins MCD elections.
+The other promises made by him included providing drinking water straight from taps, and preventing sealing drives when the AAP wins MCD elections.
+"I have done whatever I could to stop the sealing of shops.
+The jurisdiction of the sealing process lies with the MCD and the central government.
+But if you trust us and give us a mandate in the next MCD elections as well, I assure you that I will resolve the sealing process," he said.

-He is the chief minister of everyone whether they are from BJP or Congress, Kejriwal responded after being praised for his 'Farishtey' scheme, launched in October to felicitate people who take road accident victims to hospitals.
+Kejriwal said he is the chief minister of everyone whether they are from BJP or Congress, responding after being praised for his 'Farishtey' scheme launched in October to felicitate people who take road accident victims to hospitals.
 Taking a dig at BJP's recently released 'Aarop Patra' (chargesheet), Kejriwal said now it is certain that AAP is forming the government in Delhi.

-"Let the BJP give its suggestions.
-We will include the same in our manifesto," he said.
-The BJP on Saturday released a "charge sheet" against the Kejriwal-led government, alleging that it "misguided and befooled" the people in the last five years and "failed" to fulfill the promises made before the 2015 assembly election.
+"AAP is always open to positive criticism and suggestions, therefore, we will study the charge sheet filed by the BJP against the AAP government and take the positive suggestions.
+We also invite the BJP leaders to give us feedback and we will add their suggestions to our manifesto and work on them."
+The BJP on Saturday released a "chargesheet" against the Kejriwal-led government, alleging that it "misguided and befooled" the people in the last five years and "failed" to fulfil the promises made before the 2015 assembly election.

 This was the third town hall meeting.
 The first was held on December 27 and the second on December 28.
-These meetings aimed to discuss 'AAP ka Report Card' which was recently launched by Kejriwal.
+These meetings were aimed at discussing 'AAP ka Report Card' which was recently launched by Kejriwal.

 During the event, Kejriwal interacted with the public, answered questions and presented the report card featuring the top ten achievements of the Delhi government in the past five years.